spinnytea/modern_webdev/README.md

 Stretch Goals
 -------------

-1. build each *Module.js in it's own minified file
+1. build each *Module.js in it's own minified file - requirejs modules?
-1. load vendor libs with requires, not static on page (the hard part is angular)
 1. refactor dist/themes and dist/vendor/bootstrap (themes), they really don't need to be in vendor, it's okay
 1. finish skipped tests & 100% coverage
+1. load vendor libs with requirejs, not static on page (the hard part is angular)
 1. finish code TODOs
+1. lint reporters
+    1. eslint
+    1. lesshint
+    1. htmlhint
+1. lint config
-1. review eslint-plugin-requirejs config
+    1. eslint-plugin-requirejs
+    1. lesshint
+    1. bootlint

 What's in the project
 ---------------------